lelebus/wcms/README.md

 The goal of the web-application is an efficient management of a wine cellar.

-The user is able to insert new wines manually, by filling in the fields with the necessary information.
-Alternatively, it is possible to import all wines through a CSV or EXCEL file, matching the downloadable template.
+The user is able to insert new wines **manually**, by filling in the fields with the necessary information.
+Alternatively, it is possible to **import** all wines through a _csv_ or _excel_ file, matching the downloadable template.

 Wines are organized into catalogs, which can be either automatic or manual.
 For **automatic** catalogs, all wines that match the chosen filters are added (e.g. Catalog "Italian Wines" adds all italian wines). **Customized** catalogs, instead, allow the user to add wines manually.

 One of the benefits of using the WCMS is not being forced to work on excel files.
-Therefore, there is also the functionality to download an automatically generated file, ready for printing.
+Therefore, there is also the functionality to **download** an automatically generated file, ready for printing.

 ---